ChrisColeTech/todo-list-mcp/README.md

 ## **🚀 Advanced Use Cases**

 ### **Code Review Workflow**
-**User prompt:** *"Use bulk-add-todos with folderPath '/path/to/changed/files' and template 'Review this file: 1.
-Check code quality and style 2.
-Verify logic and algorithms 3.
-Test edge cases 4.
-Check for security issues 5.
-Verify documentation' to create review tasks for each changed file."*
+**User prompt:** *"Use bulk-add-todos with folderPath '/path/to/changed/files' to create review tasks for each changed file.
+Each task will contain the complete file content for review."*

-**What it does:** Systematically review every changed file in a pull request with consistent quality checks.
+**What it does:** Systematically review every changed file with full file content embedded in each task.

 **How our MCP makes it better:**
-- ✅ **No missed files**: Bulk creation ensures every file gets reviewed
+- ✅ **Complete context**: Full file content embedded in each review task
-- ✅ **Consistent standards**: Template ensures same quality checks for all files
+- ✅ **No file switching**: Review directly from task description, no need to open files
 - ✅ **Sequential processing**: Review files in order, never lose track of progress
 - ✅ **Zero setup time**: One command creates complete review workflow